Progress indicator redesign

 1. Consider icon style, color, and illustration.
 Avoid complex designs that could cause style inconsistency throughout the flow.

-3. How might we avoid user frictions and confusions during the flow?
-Would it be better not to enable the user to click on the indicator?
+3. How might we avoid user frictions and confusion during the flow?
 Consider whether the interactive action is necessary.

 4. Ensure that the same design flow is used across all insurance products.